 5 Best Tips to Reduce Headaches

-Dr. Sirven offered his top 5 tips to de-stress at home to reduce the chance of a migraine headache onset.
-Honestly, they are completely in line with the recommendations that I have been touting for months to help all people make it out of quarantine without suffering the consequences of stress and anxiety.
+Dr. Sirven offered his top 5 tips to de-stress at home, and reduce the chance of getting a migraine headache.
+Honestly, they are completely in line with the recommendations that I have been giving out for months to help my patients make it out of quarantine without suffering the consequences of stress and anxiety.
 Here they are.